nwaywood/react-async-examples/readme.md

 have the guarantee that a call to `dispatch()` is dispatching an action that is going to be handled by a reducer/s.
 Instead you need to manually trace the flow of a `dispatch()` call to know what its doing.

+#### Redux-promise-middleware

+`redux-promise-middleware` conceptually works exactly the same as `redux-thunk` except that is does some more 'magic' than `redux-thunk`.
+With `redux-promise-middleware` you directly dispatch a promise within an action and the middleware automatically dispatches the appropriate actions for you (with `_PENDING`, `_FULFILLED` and `_REJECTED` suffixes).
+Therefore the tradeoffs compared to `redux-thunk` are less boilerplate, but less flexibility.

 #### Redux-saga

 `redux-saga` doesn't have the separation of concerns issue like `redux-thunk` does, actions and reducers in `redux-saga`